nbicocchi/learn-microservices/modules/devsecops/slides/1 - DevOps, DevSecOps.md

 - DevOps is a collaborative and multidisciplinary organizational effort to automate the continuous delivery of new software updates while ensuring their correctness and reliability. ([Leite et al., 2020](https://arxiv.org/abs/1909.05409))

 **What it is:**
-- **Teams integrate into a single unit**, where engineers participate throughout the entire application lifecycle, from development to production (*you build it, you run it*).
+- **Teams integrate into a single unit (*you build it, you run it*)**, where developers participate throughout the entire application lifecycle, from development to production.
-- Teams use **automation** to accelerate traditionally slow, manual processes.
-DevOps tools and technologies enable faster, more reliable deployment and continuous evolution of applications
+- Teams use **automation** to accelerate manual processes.
+DevOps tools and technologies enable faster, more reliable deployment.
+- Despite originally defined for monolithic architectures, DevOps practices are **highly beneficial in managing distributed systems**, which are inherently difficult to operate manually.

 **What implies for Developers:**
+* **When something breaks, developers are called to fix it**.
+This encourages developers to write more robust code, increase test coverage, enhance observability etc.

-- **Increased Automation**: Automation allows fewer people to manage more code and handle increased complexity, but this can create a more stressful environment as the responsibility scales.
+* Automation allows fewer people to manage more code and handle increased complexity, but this can create a more stressful environment as the **responsibility scales**.
-- **Ownership and Accountability**: When something breaks, developers are called to fix it.
-This encourages developers to write better, more robust code, increase test coverage, and enhance observability, ensuring smoother and more reliable operations.

 ![](images/devops-devops.webp)

-### The 7 C's
+**The 7 C's**

 ![](images/devops-revolution.webp)